SovereignCloudStack/standards/Standards/scs-0005-v2-project-governance.md

 replaces: scs-0005-v1-project-governance.md
 track: Global
 description: |
-  SCS-0005 outlines the structure and governance of the SCS community by the SCS Project Board and how this is elected.
+  This is version 2 of the SCS-0005 and outlines the structure and governance of the SCS community by the SCS Project Board and how this is elected.
 ---

 ## Introduction